cirrusUH/AddaJobmonitor/README.md

 ```

 ### Machines with Torque scheduler
-The monitor will look for a Adda jobs in the queue belonging to the user in the given account and then retrieve its `$PBS_O_WORKDIR` to look for a file `out-$PBS_JOBID` there.
+The monitor will look for Adda jobs in the queue belonging to the user in the given account and then retrieve its `$PBS_O_WORKDIR` to look for a file `out-$PBS_JOBID` there.
 A job submission script should include a std-out redirection to
 `$PBS_O_WORKDIR\out-$PBS_JOBID`, such as:

 ```